-- availability of material to be recycled - distance to be travelled by the material to be recycled - distance to be travelled by the recycled aggregate, and - loss of aggregate recycling sites through site closure or ending of temporary planning permission without renewal or being made permanent. - 1.61.
-Demand will be affected by the limited range of applications of the product, the availability/price of other sources of aggregate and whether recycled aggregate would be technically suitable for specific needs.
+11.6 Demand will be affected by the limited range of applications of the product, the availability/price of other sources of aggregate and whether recycled aggregate would be technically suitable for specific needs.
 As the 2014 Minerals Strategy encourages increased sales and permitted capacity far exceeds current supply, it is expected that supply will increase as dictated by market demand and subject to availability of material to be recycled.

-Uses of Dorset's Aggregate Resource
+12. Uses of Dorset's Aggregate Resource

-- 1.62.
-Aggregates have a range of uses in construction, with Dorset's aggregates being primarily for concrete, road construction and road maintenance (including asphalt).
+12.1 Aggregates have a range of uses in construction, with Dorset's aggregates being primarily for concrete, road construction and road maintenance (including asphalt).
 Other uses include constructional fill and armourstone (crushed rock).
-The physical properties of some aggregates (e.g. strength, shape) make them more suitable for some uses than others for example, most Dorset limestone is relatively soft and not suitable for road construction or concrete manufacture. - 1.63.
-AM 2014 showed that: - for Dorset's land-won sand and gravel, the main uses are sand for concreting (54%) with gravel for concrete (17%) and sand for use in mortar (14%) - for Dorset's crushed rock, the main uses are other screened and graded aggregates (51%) and Type 1 and 2 uncoated roadstone (34%) - 1.64.
-The marine dredged aggregate was primarily used as sand or gravel for concreting, primarily within Dorset or elsewhere in the South-West.
+The physical properties of some aggregates (e.g. strength, shape) make them more suitable for some uses than others - for example, most Dorset limestone is relatively soft and not suitable for road construction or concrete manufacture.

+12.2 The Aggregates Monitoring Survey for 2014 showed that:

+- for Dorset's land-won sand and gravel, the main uses are sand for concreting (54%) with gravel for concrete (17%) and sand for use in mortar (14%) - for Dorset's crushed rock, the main uses are other screened and graded aggregates (51%) and Type 1 and 2 uncoated roadstone (34%) - 12.3 The marine dredged aggregate was primarily used as sand or gravel for concreting, primarily within Dorset or elsewhere in the South-West.

-Imports and Exports from Dorset
+13. Exports from Dorset

-1.65.
-This section of the report considers movement of aggregates, including movements between Dorset and other mineral planning authorities.
-The 2014 Aggregates Monitoring survey gives an indication of movements of aggregate out of Dorset to other areas.
+13.1 This section of the report considers movement of aggregates, including movements between Dorset and other mineral planning authorities, as informed by the 2014 Aggregates Monitoring survey.